Maleyka-gh/Maleyka-gh/README.md

 #### 🔗 What's on My GitHub?
-- I'm excited to share that all code from my various projects, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.
+- I'm excited to share that all code for the projects I have worked on, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.